 By SARAH WU

 I learned to be wrapped from a young age.
 Underneath a Christmas tree, I sat below their pine bottoms.
 Dangling lights brushed my forehead.
 Taught how presents should be dressed in lovely colors.
-Taught to be an object, paper wrapping hiding the curve of the natural body within…Continue Reading CHRISTMAS GIFT
+Taught to be an object, paper wrapping hiding the curve of the natural body within…Continue Reading Christmas Gift

 Tag: Sarah Wu